 Why?
 Probably it's what Berra learned from doing what he did in baseball.

 If you don't move down the road, maybe it's because you don't know where the road might be taking you.
 Even so, take a step, then another, and see whatever is there to see -- the yellow line, cracks in the road, rocks along the side, or maybe the foliage as you look beyond the trees and wonder where you are going.

-Here's a remark to remember: "A
+Here's a remark for you to remember:

-person often meets his destiny on the road he took to avoid it," said Jean de la Fontaine, 17th Century French poet whose fables are still quoted nowadays.
+"A person often meets his destiny on the road he took to avoid it," said Jean de la Fontaine, 17th Century French poet whose fables are still quoted nowadays.

 Ayn Rand said, "People create their own questions because they are afraid to look straight.
 All you have to do is look straight and see the road, and when you see it, don't sit looking at it -- walk."